 Different financing options, like personal loans, credit cards and mortgages, can come with varying interest rate ranges.

-Here are the current average interest rates from commercial banks for the second quarter of 2020 for personal loans compared to auto loans and credit cards, according to the Federal Reserve.
+Here are the current average interest rates from commercial banks for the third quarter of 2020 for personal loans compared to auto loans and credit cards, according to the Federal Reserve.

 |Financing type||Average interest rate|